bhawley45/CrossbowTraining/README.md

 ## Game Development

   Development took place over about three days.
 I started with a similar outline style to "Droppin' Tilted" and began by working on game mechanics.
 I opted to use Blueprints instead of C++ for scripting due to time constraints.
 Once the mechanics were finalized, I began blocking out the level.
 For textures and models, I used various packs from the Unreal Asset Store.
 I wasn't able to find a good crossbow model with animations, so with this project, I also dabbled a bit in Blender for the first time.
 I took a simple crossbow model, made a reload animation, and created a bolt model so there was a visible projectile being shot.

+  I've slowly been adding features to this project, it probably won't get much more as I've moved on to different projects, but I hope you enjoy :)

 ## Challenges and Learnings